ingeniasoftware/luthier-framework/README.md

 <p align="center"><strong>WARNING: Under development!</strong></p>

-**Luthier Framework** is a versatile PHP micro framework for build APIs and websites quickly.
-When we says "micro" we mean REALLY micro: in fact, only Composer and a single .php file is required to start.
+**Luthier Framework** is a versatile PHP micro-framework for build APIs and websites quickly.
+When we say "micro" we mean REALLY micro: in fact, only Composer and a single .php file is required to start.

 ### Features

-* Built on the well-known Symfony components
+* Based on the Symfony components
-* PSR-7 compliant
-* Middleware support
+* Easy-to-use and flexible router with middleware support
-* A very lightweight dependency injection container based on Pimple
+* Dependency Injection container (based on Pimple)
-* Simple yet powerful router, great for making REST APIs
-* A lot of useful shortcuts for basic operations such returning JSON responses and redirections
-* CLI support
+* JSON and XML response helpers
+* Command Line Interface
+* Optional built-in plain PHP template engine with Twig and Blade integration available

 ### Requirements